 - Pricing information: There is a $100 per ton fixed price for municipal and charity partners; Trans-Americas Trading Co. will pay a higher rate for collections of high-quality goods.

-- Learn more on Trans-Americas Trading Co.’s website
+- Find out more on Trans-Americas Trading Co.’s website

 If your items don’t match the above-listed criteria or you don’t have enough clothing to sell, consider one of the following options: